 The Ocala Campus was established on a 60-acre tract donated by Atlantic Realty and Investment Company and the city of Ocala and over time has grown to include 140 acres.
 The attractive campus is at a crossroads of the growing community, between downtown Ocala and Interstate 75 on State Road 200.
 The campus has been recognized by Marion County for its beautiful grounds.

 In 1982, the Bronson Center opened on a 20-acre site east of Bronson.
 In 1993, the campus was relocated to the Levy Center in Chiefland, where services and enrollment continue to climb.
-In 2008, the college procured a site for a permanent center in Levy County and construction will begin as soon as funding is available.
+In 2014, the college received initial funding for a permanent site in Levy County.
+The planning phase is currently underway and construction will begin as soon as the remaining project funding is secured.
 Existing buildings house the Applied Welding Technologies program.

 The college also offered classes in Citrus County for many years before partnering with the Citrus County School Board to establish an educational complex in Lecanto in 1984.
 To accommodate a growing need, a free-standing campus opened in 1996 on 88 acres in Lecanto.
-Ten acres have been added to the Citrus Campus, which continues to expand credit and noncredit course offerings.
-A new Learning and Conference Center opened at the Citrus Campus in the fall of 2009.
+Ten acres have been added to the Citrus Campus, which continues to expand course offerings.
+A new Learning and Conference Center opened at the Citrus Campus in fall 2009.